 Can I Add Croutons To My Salad?

-No. Croutons are a refined grain and they are processed.
+No. Croutons are comprised of refined grains and they are processed.
 Avoid them.
+That is all.

 Can I Add Vegan Bacon Bits To My Salad?

-No. Vegan versions of Bacon Bits (‘Un-Bacon Bits’) are processed and, thus, not raw.
+No. Vegan versions of Bacon Bits (“Un-Bacon Bits”) are processed and not raw.
 Avoid them while on your cleanse.
-You can eat as much salad as you like to fill you up while you are cleansing, so don’t forget that.